Population growth, gains will drive Wisconsin redistricting

 “This means most map adjustments can be relatively minor,” he said.

-There will be increased diversity in Wisconsin's population, which will need to be addressed in the new maps, said Doug Poland, an attorney who challenged the existing maps in a case that ended up in the U.S. Supreme Court.
+The state’s increased diversity will need to be addressed in the new maps, said Doug Poland, an attorney who challenged the existing maps in a case that ended up in the U.S. Supreme Court.

 Wisconsin’s legal challenge died after the U.S. Supreme Court in 2019 ruled in cases from Maryland and North Carolina that claims of partisan gerrymandering are inherently political questions that federal courts cannot address.
 That means gerrymandering lawsuits will be decided by state courts.